derivexyz/v2-core/docs/README.md

   * manager hook: invoke the **manager** to validate the final state of the account
   * asset hook: invoke the **asset** to validate the transfer and determine the ending balance.

+Additionally, balances of assets can be either positive or negative.
+For example: if Alice wants to long 1 call and Bob wants to short 1 call, they no longer need to "deposit and create an option token in another contract".
+An approved party just submits a transfer and changes each account's balance from [0, 0] to [1, -1].

 P.S.
 Go to [Accounts](./account) for some more detailed documentation about the approval system and the hooks.

 ### Managers

-A manager should be used to govern a set of accouts, and has certain previlleges.
-Three main jobs for an manager are:
+A manager should be used to govern a set of accounts, and has certain previlleges.
+The 3x main jobs of a manager:

 * **Account state validation**: After a transaction is executed on an account, the manager will take a look at the final state of an account and decide if this account is valid.
 For example, a transaction that leaves an account holding only -1000 USDC should be denied.
 But if the account has another 10 ETH in it, it's probably okay.
 * **Debt Management**: It is also the manager's obligation to determine "dangerous accounts" that might leave the system in debt and take care of liquidations.